Le Nouvel Économiste: History and profile

 Le Nouvel Économiste was established in 1975.
 The magazine was owned by the Hachette S.A until 2002 when it was acquired by the Jacob Abbou group.

 The magazine is published on a weekly basis and provides financial news as well as comprehensive reports on company relations and activities.
 It also features book reviews.
-Its headquarters is in Paris and is published in pink color.
+Its headquarters is in Paris and is published in orange color.